blw-ofag-ufag/pilot-tech-radar/English/README.md

 (36) **Milking robots:** Machine designed to handle the entire process of milking dairy cows, reducing the need for human labor in dairy farming.
 Could automatically send milk data needed for administrative purposes.
 [Moser Stalleinrichtungen 🡥](http://www.moser-stalleinrichtungen.ch)

 (37) **Satellite imaging:** Involves capturing images of the Earth from orbiting satellites, which are used for various purposes.
 Could be used to determine the vegetation cover period by satellite data.

-(38) **Satellite imaging:** Satellite imaging involves capturing images of the Earth from orbiting satellites, which are used for various purposes such as weather forecasting, mapping, and environmental monitoring.
-Could be used to determine the vegetation cover period by satellite data.